arariba/Semgrep-CLI-PDF-Generator/README.md

 # Semgrep-CLI-PDF-Generator

 This script have been tested on Ubuntu.
-Theoretically it should be able to run on Windows nad Mac as it just a python script.
+Theoretically it should be able to run on Windows and Mac as it just a python script.

 First and foremost it is recommended to run it in a python virtual environment
 ```